-Cold calling is one of the tasks that many business people hate.
+Cold-calling is one of the tasks that many business people hate.
 But for many small firms it's a vital part of their sales strategy.
-So how can businesses take some of the trauma out of cold calling?
-Andy Preston of Outstanding Results has the answers
+So how can businesses take some of the trauma out of cold-calling?

 Problem one - a poorly planned sales process

-An important point to look at here is what has happened prior to the call you're about to make?
-And compare that to what should have happened!
+An important point to look at here is what has happened prior to the call you're about to make.
 Has the prospect responded to an advert?
 Have they come from a web enquiry?
-If it's a pure cold call, where have you sourced the data from and what is it like?
+If it's a pure cold call, where did you source the contact details?

-If it was a response to an advert for example, what filtering have you done on the advert?
-Did you want only the good quality enquiries (useful for a small sales team that can't handle larger call-volumes, and salespeople with less experience), or did you want all the enquiries you can get, so you can use your sales skills to try and get a positive outcome when you call?
+If it was a response to an advert, for example, what filtering have you done on the advert?
+Did you want only the good quality enquiries (useful for a small sales team that can't handle larger call volumes, and salespeople with less experience), or did you want all the enquiries you can get?

 The more filtering you have done, the warmer the enquiry is.
-I've seen far too many companies do too little filtering - usually because they naively think that the more responses they get, the better the advertising worked!
-It just means you've got lots of follow-up calls with people who may be less interested - which becomes a problem if you don't do a lot of cold calling and aren't used to the rejection!
+I've seen many companies do too little filtering - usually because they naively think that the more responses they get, the better the advertising worked.
+It just means you've got lots of follow-up calls with people who may be less interested.

 Problem two - poor handling of initial enquiry

 If your enquiry comes in over the phone, who is the person who takes that call?
-Is it someone that has been well trained in sales?
-Is it someone who's completely conversant with the campaign that generated the lead and knows everything about it?
+Is it someone that has been well trained in sales techniques?
+Are they completely conversant with the campaign that generated the lead?
 Is it someone you can rely on to have the best chance of converting that enquiry into business?

-Far too often companies spend large amounts of money on websites, advertising, branding and marketing campaigns, yet when those campaigns generate an incoming lead, they fail to deal with it properly!
-They fail to invest in the most critical part of the process - the part that could win or lose them the business - the training of the person handling the incoming enquiry!
+Far too often companies spend large amounts of money on websites, advertising, branding and marketing campaigns, yet when those campaigns generate an incoming lead, they fail to deal with it properly.
+They don't invest in the most critical part of the process, the part that could win or lose them the business - the training of the person handling the incoming enquiry.

 If it was a telephone enquiry, what questions do you or your staff ask that person?
-Questions that just get the facts of what they want?
-Or do you ask questions that uncover buyer motivation, desire, needs, control the call and win the business (and a new customer) at the end of it?
+Do you ask questions that uncover buyer motivation, desire, needs?
+Do you control the call and win the business (and a new customer) at the end of it?

 Problem three - wrong (or no) focus during the call